Turning community need into action with The Scatter Joy Project

 • Higher confidence for users seeking help under stress

-Scannable by Design
+Scannable by design

 Because overwhelm is already doing enough